wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 Dr. Nakanishi told me, in order to incorporate neurotechnology more into our daily lives, there is still **a lot of progress that needs to be made in terms of both hardware and software**, such as improving the way of stimulation in SSVEP, in addition to developing more accurate and slimmer sensors and devices.

-Mr.Nakanishi also predicts that the new BCI technology, which is even more accurate in estimating which part of the brain the brain waves originate from, may be the key in the future.
+Dr. Nakanishi also predicts that the new BCI technology, which is even more accurate in estimating which part of the brain waves originate from, may be the key in the future.

 &nbsp;